Businesses have this annoying habit of taking a word that means something virtuous and converting it into a self-serving, commercial chimera.

 Or an aggregator, such as:

-You can only move money around with your bank, so you need their app.
+You can only move money around with your bank and prefer to do so on the move, so you need their app.
 You might play a stress-relaxing game for hours on end, but chances are you’re not playing it in a year or two.
 Social channels tend to have hundreds of millions of users (at least), so act as aggregators for a certain kind of content.

 Aggregators make for ideal apps.
 They act as a single entry point into a heterogeneous blend of dynamic content.
 No single operator could get close to offering the medley of locations, types of accommodation or range of prices that Airbnb do, for example.